cwrenhold/cwrenhold.github.io/content/posts/rust-wasm-hello-world.md

 title: "Creating a simple wasm application in Rust in a dev container with nginx"
 date: 2023-03-05T13:42:34Z
 tags: ['rust', 'wasm', 'hello world', 'dev containers']
+icon: brand-rust
+summary: >-
+    A guide to creating a simple wasm application in Rust, and serving it with nginx in a dev container.
 ---

 ## Introduction